MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 ##### Throttling delays

-[Throttling Delays](/azure/azure-resource-manager/management/request-limits-and-throttling) in request and response in data transfer.
+[Throttling delays](/azure/azure-resource-manager/management/request-limits-and-throttling) are slowdowns in request and response in data transfer.
 Throttling happens at the Resource Manager level and the service level, so it's important to track metrics at both levels.

 **Environment:** Production<br/>
 **Azure facilitation:**